robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 * Learn to report on IoT projects (inclusive prototypes + data-pipelines).

 # Lessons
-The content of each lesson will become avaiable each week as a PDF document via:
+The content of each lesson will become available each week as a PDF document via:

 https://github.com/robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/tree/master/Lessons